jira-power-tools/jira-simple-lib/README.md

    pip3 install -r requirements.txt
 2. Run the main script:
    python3 ./jsl.py
-3. If you don't have a config.json file, follow the prompts to enter your Jira URL, username, and API token:
+3. If you don't have a config.json file, follow the prompts to enter your Jira URL, rimshaveritus, and API token:
     Enter Jira URL: https://jirasimplelib.atlassian.net
-    Enter your username:
+    Enter your rimshaveritus:
     Enter your Jira API token:
 **Create your API Token**
 1. Log in to Atlassian API Tokens.